-When selecting a reference for use with the AD5428/AD5440/AD5447 series of current output DACs, pay attention to the reference's output voltage temperature coefficient specification.
-This parameter not only affects the full-scale error, but can also affect the linearity (INL and DNL) performance.
-The reference temperature coefficient should be consistent with the system accuracy specifications.
-For example, an 8-bit system required to hold its overall specification to within 1 LSB over the temperature range 0° to 50°C dictates that the maximum system drift with temp-erature should be less than 78 ppm/°C. A 12-bit system with the same temperature range to overall specification within 2 LSBs requires a maximum drift of 10 ppm/°C. Choosing a precision reference with low output temperature coefficient minimizes this error source.
-Table 9 lists some references available from Analog Devices that are suitable for use with these current output DACs.
+When selecting a reference for use with the AD5405 and other devices in this series of current output DACs, pay attention to the output voltage temperature coefficient specification of the reference.
+This parameter not only affects the full-scale error, but also can affect the linearity (INL and DNL) performance.
+The reference temperature coefficient must be consistent with the system accuracy specifications.
+For example, an 8-bit system required to hold its overall specification to within 1 LSB over the temperature range 0°C to 50°C dictates that the maximum system drift with temperature must be less than 78 ppm/°C. A 12-bit system with the same temperature range to overall specification within 2 LSBs requires a maximum drift of 10 ppm/°C. Choosing a precision reference with low output temperature coefficient minimizes this error source.
+Table 7 lists some references available from Analog Devices, Inc., that are suitable for use with this range of current output DACs.